 Upon reaching the tribe, Michael Rockefeller wrote: “Now this is wild and somehow more remote country than what I have ever seen before.”

-“Michael’s father had put him on the board of his museum,” Heider, a graduate student of anthropology at Harvard who worked with Michael said, “and Michael said he wanted to do something that hadn’t been done before and to bring a major collection to New York.”
+It was here that Michael Rockefeller felt he could make his mark.
+Karl Heider, a graduate student of anthropology at Harvard who worked with Michael, recalled, “Michael said he wanted to do something that hadn’t been done before and to bring a major collection to New York.”

 With severely limited contact with the outside world, the Asmat believed the land beyond their island to be inhabited by spirits, and when white people came from across the sea, they saw them as some kind of supernatural beings.

 Michael Rockefeller and his team of researchers and documentarians were thus a curiosity to the village of Otsjanep, home to one of the major Asmat communities on the island, and not an entirely welcome one.

 The locals put up with the team’s photography, but they didn’t allow the white researchers to purchase cultural artifacts, like bisj poles, intricately carved wooden pillars that serve as part of Asmat rituals and religious rites.

 Michael was undeterred.
 In the Asmat people, he found what he felt was a fascinating violation of the norms of Western society — and he was more anxious than ever to bring their world back to his.

 At the time, war between villages was common, and Michael learned that Asmat warriors often took the heads of their enemies and ate their flesh.
 In certain regions, Asmat men would engage in ritual homosexual sex, and in bonding rites, they would sometimes drink each other’s urine.